Were axes used in ancient greece

 One of the primary roles of axes was in agriculture.
 Farmers utilized axes to clear land and fell trees, making way for fields and creating space for cultivation.
 The sharp edge of the axe allowed them to efficiently cut through thick vegetation, enabling them to establish productive farmland.

-See also What does the axe mean in skyrim
+See also What is stomatitis dr axe

 Axes were also crucial in the construction industry.
 Builders relied on axes to shape and cut timber, which was an essential material for constructing houses, ships, and various structures.
 Axes were used to trim beams, create joints, and shape wooden planks, ensuring precise and sturdy constructions.